GSA/digitalgov.gov/visual-design/keyboard-access.md

 ## Can you reach anything that’s interactive using the tab key?

+### Why it's important
-**Why it’s important**: Maria has tendonitis and is unable to use a mouse; instead, she uses the keyboard to navigate the web.
+Maria has tendonitis and is unable to use a mouse; instead, she uses the keyboard to navigate the web.

 ### Steps to take
 - Using only your keyboard, navigate through the page using the `tab` key.